WE ARE NOW HIRING FOR THE POSITION

 Stage 3: Fitness Testing

-Those invited to participate in the fitness test will be required to complete a 2.4 km (1.5 mile) run.
-Candidates must achieve an overall score of 70% or higher (35/50).
+Those invited to participate in the fitness test will be required to achieve Level 7.0 on the 20-metre shuttle run.

 Candidates will be required to sign a Fitness Liability Release Form.